mufeez-amjad/quadris/README.md

 # quadris

-C++ implementation of non-realtime Tetris using multithreading with mutex locks, smart pointers, and the QT graphics libary.
+C++ implementation of non-real time Tetris using multithreading with mutex locks, smart pointers, and the QT graphics libary.

 ![gui](./gui.png)
 ![text](./text.png)